What is a Classic Car?

 Many classic car owners put their cars under regular auto insurance policies believing that will be enough, but that’s not the case.
 Regular auto insurance policies consider the value of your car will depreciate over time, meaning they’ll pay out less money for accidents as the years go by.
 In most instances, classic cars gain value over the years.
 In the event of an accident in your classic car, having only plain car insurance will cause you to lose money.

-Classic car insurance offers all the same coverage as regular car insurance, including liability, collision, and comprehensive.
+Classic car insurance offers all the same coverage as regular car insurance, including liability, collision insurance, and comprehensive coverage.
+It is also important to look into additonal coverage, such as uninsured motorist coverage, and underinsued motorist coverage.
 In most cases, it comes at a lower cost, as your classic car won’t be on the road nearly as often as your daily use vehicle.
 This means, you can save between 20 and 40 percent on your classic car insurance.